SoMind/SoMind.github.io/index.md

 ### Links

 1. [Github](https://github.com/SoMind) - all the code is Open Source
-  * CICD is managed by Github [Actions](https://github.com/features/actions)
+1. CICD is managed by Github [Actions](https://github.com/features/actions)
-  * MIT Licensed
 1. Code quality is monitored by [Codacy](https://app.codacy.com/organizations/gh/SoMind/repositories)
-1. Dependencies updates are managed by the [Scala Steward](https://github.com/scala-steward-org/scala-steward) bot PRs
+1. SBT dependency updates are managed by the [Scala Steward](https://github.com/scala-steward-org/scala-steward) bot PRs
 1. Docker images are at [Dockerhub](https://hub.docker.com/orgs/somind/repositories) (for now)
 1. [UI](https://somind.tech) - will host a react.js UI for talking to DTs - currently only demo for Auth0 SSO
 1. [Notebooks (Jupyterhub)](https://notebook.somind.tech) - contact Navicore to get your github ID whitelisted